paulscherrerinstitute/alvra_beamline_scripts/readme.md

 Sripts for JF data loading and plotting:

-1) alvra_exp-Copy5.ipynb                        Very first script for the analysis of the JF4p5 data.
+1) XES_scans_process.ipynb			script to select ROIs in the JF4p5 data and save only cropped data.
-                                                This is an old file which was the basis for developing the other files Version from July 2018, after TiO2 beamtime -- p17245

-2) XES_scans_analysis_Febpy_Oct18.ipynb		script for JF4p5 data, single files or for looping over scan data Not normalized data.
-						Version from November 2018, after Febpy commissioning beamtime -- p17589

-3) XES_analysis_BSnorm.ipynb			script for JF4p5 data, single files or for looping over scan data The data are normalized with the Izero data saved in the BSREAD parallel file Version from November 2018, after Febpy commissioning beamtime -- p17589
+						This is *not* used for any analysis.
+						Use it to crop/process (pedestals & gain corrections and save the raw data) This procedure has been made automatic with the watcher.py and the associated XES_process.py script, but can be still run manually with this notebook.

-4) XES_scans_json_final.ipynb			script for JF4p5 data, can be used for analysis of 3 different kind of files:
+2) XES_scans_json_final.ipynb			script for JF4p5 data, can be used for analysis of 3 different kind of files:
 						a) individual independent files (recorded with bsdaqJF.acquire)
 						b) individual files in a scan (recorded with scansJF.ascan)
-						c) looping through all the files of a scan (recorded with scansJF.ascan)
+						c) looping through all the files of a scan (recorded with scansJF.ascan) This script loads the all image from the detector and does the ROI selection.

-5) XES_scans_process.ipynb			script to select ROIs in the JF4p5 data and save only cropped data.
-						This is *not* used for any analysis.
-						Use it to crop/process (pedestals & gain corrections and save the raw data)
+						If the ROIs have been already saved in a separate (smaller) file, use the "XES_scans_readout_cropped_final.ipynb" script.

+3) XES_scans_readout_cropped_final.ipynb	script for JF4p5 data, used for analysis of single files or files in a scan.
+						Used for cropped data.

 Scripts for BS data loading and plotting:

-1) BS_analysis.ipynb				script for BS data only (no JF), for looping over scan data.
-						Version from November 2018, after Febpy commissioning beamtime -- p17589

-2) BS_scans_json.ipynb                          script for BS data only (no JF), for looping over scan data.
-						Upgraded version (much faster) from January 2019, prepared for CytC beamtime -- p17803

-3) BSdataLoad_final.ipynb			script for BS data only (no JF), used for pp-XAS (or time scans) from fluo diode.
+1) BS_check_Laser_int.ipynb			script for BS data only (no JF), to look at signals from laser diodes.
-						Greatly improved version (with Izero conditions etc etc) made during CytC beamtime.
+						Used to confirm illumination mode (4/1, 11/1, 19/1) etc etc.

+2) BSread_singleChannel.ipynb			simple script used to load only one BS channel.

+3) BSdataLoad_final.ipynb			---